electron/electronjs.org-old/data/blog/autoupdating-electron-apps.md

 ## Migrating existing apps

-If your app already has automatic updates configured, you may still want to switch over to this service so you can retire your existing updates server.
+Apps already using Electron's autoUpdater API can use this service too.
 To do so, you can
 [customize the `update-electron-app`][update-electron-app] module or